appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ### Reference properties

-These properties allow you to bind your select widget with any other widget in queries or JS objects.
+These properties can be referenced in other widgets, queries, or JS functions using the dot operator.
 For instance, you can use `MultiSelect1.isVisible` to get the visibility status.

 | Reference Property | Data type | Description                                                                                                                                                    |
 | ----------------- | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------- |